Kairn/cook-book-java/applications/README.md

    neighbors by checking each directed edge originating from it.
 4. If a visited node is already marked temporarily, the process fails because a cycle is detected.
 5. After visiting the children, each parent node is marked permanently and added to the HEAD of the queue.
-6. When the DFS ends, the queue contains sorted nodes from the least dependent to the most dependent (head to tail).
+6. When the DFS ends, the queue contains sorted nodes in topological order (head to tail) where dependencies come before dependents.

 ### Critical path method